How To Open A Dispensary In New York

 - Intent to correct past harms of communities disproportionately affected by cannabis prohibition

-During this year and early into next, we believe that more details will come to learn how to open a dispensary in New York, the requirements, application process, and costs associated.
+During this year, we believe more details will come to learn how to open a dispensary in New York, the requirements, application process, and associated costs.
 We will be adding these details to this page as new information is announced.
 Here’s what you need to know now to be ready.

 How big is the opportunity?

 Most experts agree New York may be one of the hottest cannabis markets in the United States.
-According to the New York Comptroller, legalization may make the 3.1 Billion.
-Brightfield Group, a Chicago-based research firm, puts it at 2.2 Billion by 2023, if legalization were to occur by 2021, making New York the second-largest cannabis market!
-The common sense is that the size of the state’s population, along with wealth, and open culture, makes it clear that the opportunity is huge.
+According to the New York Comptroller, legalization may help the state make the 3.1 billion dollars.
+Brightfield Group, a Chicago-based research firm, puts it at 2.2 billion dollars by 2023 if legalization were to occur by 2021, making New York the second-largest cannabis market!
+The common sense notion is that the size of the state’s population, along with wealth, and open culture, makes it clear that the opportunity for earnings is huge.

 Local Cannabis Restrictions & Laws

-While New York is on the path to full legalization, there are certain counties where there is a possibility that marijuana sales will not be allowed.
+There are certain counties where there is a possibility that marijuana sales will not be allowed.
 These include the counties of Columbia, Chemung, Nassau, Putnam, and Suffolk.
-Furthermore, there is a possibility of Cattaraugus and Oneida as well.
+Furthermore, there is a possibility of Cattaraugus and Oneida counties being included as well.
 While there aren’t any definitive laws put in place just yet, we will keep this page updated as more information is available.

 Medical Marijuana Program Opportunities

-The first move to legalize medical marijuana was In 2014, with the compassionate care act.
+The first move to legalize medical marijuana was In 2014, with the Compassionate Care Act.
 At this time, only five licenses were granted and no new licenses have been granted since the deadline of June 5th, 2015.
-At that time there was 43 applicants applying to manufacture and dispense medical cannabis.
-The law initially provided 5 organizations to register with each organization allowed to operate 4 dispensaries state-wide.
+At that time there was 43 applicants who applied to manufacture and dispense medical cannabis.
+The law initially allowed 5 organizations to register with each organization allowed to operate 4 dispensaries state-wide.